-Peezing, the term to describe peeing at the same time as you sneeze.
+Peezing is the term to define peeing at the same time as you sneeze.
 If you are a peezer, you are not alone.
-Peezing can happen during any type of physical movement including coughing, sneezing, jumping or running.
-These types of activities put pressure on your bladder.
-Peezing is a symptom of stress incontinence and is common among women, especially after childbirth.
+Peezing can occur during any type of physical movement, including coughing, sneezing, jumping or running.
+These kinds of activities put pressure on your bladder.
+Peezing is a sign of stress incontinence and is expected among women, especially after childbirth.

-Urinary incontinence is when undesired urine leaks and those with urinary incontinence tend to have issues with holding their urine and being to start peeing.
-Urinary incontinence involves the muscles of the pelvic floor.
-The bottom of the pelvic bone you will find muscles that are attached and run front to back to form a hammock.
-This hammock structure lifts to support the internal organs and control the sphincter muscles.
+At the base of the pelvic bone, you will discover muscles that are attached and run front to back to form a hammock.
+This hammock design lifts to support the internal organs and control the sphincter muscles.
 The pelvic-floor muscles also help stabilize the pelvic bones, support the lower back and help with sexual function.

 There are several different types of urinary continence:

 - Stress Incontinence

 - Functional Incontinence

 - Urinary Frequency

 Stress Incontinence occurs when there is increased pressure placed on the bladder and the pelvic-floor muscles are not strong enough to control or maintain continence.
 The urethra is surrounded by the pelvic floor muscles to help keep the urethra closed during times when pressure is placed on the bladder.
 When the pelvic-floor muscles are weak or lack support stress incontinence can occur.
 Individual who experience stress incontinence leak urine during a physical activity, such as playing a sport, or simply laughing or sneezing.
 This is when peezing occurs.
 Stress incontinence is often the result of pelvic-floor muscle dysfunction and can occur because of the following:

 - Pregnancy and labor puts stress and/or pressure on the bladder which may result in trauma to the pelvic-floor muscles